Bob the Builder

 Bob the Builder is a British animated children's television series created by Keith Chapman for HIT Entertainment which ran from to in the United Kingdom on the BBC, first on BBC One and later CBeebies.
-The series centres on the adventures and escapades of a general contractor named Bob who owns a team of anthropomorphised construction vehicles that go about their day helping out with construction work in several towns.
+The series centres on the adventures and escapades of a general contractor named Bob who owns a team of anthropomorphic construction vehicles that go about their day helping out with construction work in several towns.

 The show used stop-motion animation for most of the series as well as Project: Build It, provided by Hot Animation in Manchester.
 The series changed to CGI animation in 2010 for its final two seasons; titled Ready, Steady, Build!, of which SD Entertainment completed animation production.

 Following the series' conclusion, HIT Entertainment was purchased by US toy company Mattel for $680 million.
 In October 2014, the company announced a new series that would feature changes in the setting, casting and character designs.
-The revival aired on Channel 5's Milkshake! for three series from 2015–2018, and was severely criticised by fans of the original version.
-An animated theatrical movie adaptation of the series was announced in January 2024; it will be produced by Jennifer Lopez’s Nuyorican Productions and star Anthony Ramos as the voice of Bob.
+The revival aired on Channel 5's Milkshake! for three series from 2015–2018.
+An animated theatrical movie adaptation of the series was announced in January 2024; it will be produced by Jennifer Lopez's Nuyorican Productions and star Anthony Ramos as the voice of Bob.

 Premise

 In each episode, Bob and his group help with renovations, construction, and repairs and with other projects as needed.
 They are also joined by work colleague Wendy, alongside their neighbours and friends.
 The action is set in Bobsville; with Sunflower Valley and Fixham Harbour introduced in later seasons.

 The show emphasises conflict resolution, co-operation, socialisation, and various learning skills.
-Bob's catchphrase is "Can we fix it?", to which the other characters respond with "Yes we can!"
+Bob's catchphrase is "Can we fix it?", to which the other characters respond by saying "Yes, we can!"
 This phrase is also the title of the show's theme song, which was a million-selling number one hit in the UK.